cjrace/gss-chart-colours/task_and_finish_proposal.md

 To satisfy these I have prepared an update to the GSS best practice guidance that proposes an example accessible colour palette and guidance for analysts to consider accessibility and test for it when they are making their own palettes.
 This is based on an earlier document by Hannah Thomas.

-The proposed colour palette to achieve need 1. is based on the GDS colours that are used in the .gov.uk design scheme.This is an established and central set of colours to use across government for digital services.
+The proposed colour palette to achieve need 1. is based on the GDS colours suggested for digital services, and are those that are used in the .gov.uk design scheme -  https://design-system.service.gov.uk/styles/colour/.
+This is an established and central set of colours to use across government for digital services.
 Minor alterations have been made to some colours to ensure that they meet the guidelines for accessibility.
 These example is suggested for simplicity and ease, covering the vast majority of cases and providing a simple starting point.

 The example given suggests a series of five colours that maintain a 3:1 contrast ratio with a white background, is deemed colourblind safe and works in black and white.
 The contrast ratio between adjacent series is at least 3:1, though it has not be possible to develop a series where every colour has a contrast ratio of 3:1 while also being accessible for colour blindess.